serenalwang/serenalwang.github.io/index.md

 - **August 1, UAI 2023**: Presented our work on [*Robust Distillation for Worst-class Performance: On the Interplay Between Teacher and Student Objectives*](https://proceedings.mlr.press/v216/wang23e.html) at UAI 2023.

-- **EC, 2023** Presented our work on [*Holding Accountability Metrics Accountable: How Counterfactuals Can Improve Incentives*](https://arxiv.org/abs/2305.14595) as a Rising Star talk at the Gender Inclusion Workshop at EC 2023.